idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer03a.md

 > [!param](/Modules/TensorMechanics/Master/TensorMechanicsAction/generate_output)
 > parameter...

-`generate_outputs` is a convenient way to obtain scalar quantities, such as tensor components, invariants, etc. as fields that can be visualized on a mesh.
+`generate_output` is a convenient way to obtain scalar quantities, such as tensor components, invariants, etc. as fields that can be visualized on a mesh.

 Change your master action block to